fbuihuu/find-legacy-symlinks/README.md

-Legacy storage symlinks were intoduced in openSUSE distributions in the past either accidently or with boggus names and, for the latter case, were replaced later by udev upstream with (hopefully) more accurate and stable names.
-Unfortunately some systems might have been initialized with those incorrect names even though it is less likely with systems running Tumbleweed (desktops).
+Legacy storage symlinks were intoduced in openSUSE distributions in the past either accidently or with boggus names and, for the latter case, were replaced later by udev upstream with more accurate and stable names.
+Unfortunately some systems might have been initialized with those incorrect names even though it is less likely with (desktop) systems running Tumbleweed.

-Given that Tumbleweed is a rolling release distribution moving fastly and keeping track of the most recent versions of projects, we would like to drop as much as specific code used to ensure backward compatibility that make openSUSE systemd diverge from its counterpart upstream project as we can't really maintain such code forever.
+Given that Tumbleweed is a rolling release distribution moving fastly and keeping track of the most recent versions of projects, we would like to drop as much as specific code used to ensure backward compatibility that makes openSUSE systemd diverge from its upstream counterpart project as we can't really maintain such code forever.

 Hence we provide this script aimed at helping users of Tumbleweed to figure out whether their system is currently relying on legacy storage symlinks.
-If this is the case, the script will notify users and will list the places that will need to be updated.
+If it is the case, the script will notify the user and will list the places that will need to be updated.
+The script doesn't take any option nor argument.

 Please note that only `/etc/fstab` and `/etc/crypttab` configuration files are checked at the moment.
 Therefore it might possible that some (custom) scripts